jitcoder/RadMVC/readme.md

 Please feel free to view the 'Sales' sample app in the examples directory.

+*(note: the library currently builds fine, the examples and docs are currently being worked on. npm install radmvc to install)*

 #### Hello World Example
 ###### homecontroller.js
 ```javascript